Employment Law vs General Litigation: Career Specialization Guide

 Market-Specific Considerations

 The answer partly depends on your target markets.
-If you're interested in California, Seattle, or other tech-heavy jurisdictions, employment specialization is incredibly valuable.
+If you're interested in California, Seattle, or other tech-heavy jurisdictions, employment specialization can be a meaningful differentiator in these markets, though demand varies.
 These markets have shown strong lateral demand in recent years.
 Charlotte's growing fintech sector also creates employment opportunities, though the market there still favors general commercial litigation given the banking industry's diverse legal needs.

 For markets like Texas or the Southeast more broadly, general litigation might provide better long-term flexibility since these regions have more diverse industry bases that value broad litigation skills.